 What is Dyngus Day?

-2013 marks the festival's 3rd year here in Cleveland.
-We are growing and are so excited to share this day with you.
-During the festival in 2012, it is estimated that roughly 5,000 people were in attendance in the Detroit Shoreway Neighborhood, celebrating at over 7 venues as well as an Accordion Parade.
+2015 marks the festival's 5th year anniversary here in Cleveland.
+Every year we continue to grow and are excited to share this day with you.
+It is estimated that over 20,000 people celebrated Cleveland Dyngus 2014 in the Detroit Shoreway, Ohio City, and Tremont Neighborhoods, celebrating at over 30 venues.

 Going back to Dyngus roots...In Poland, Hungary, Slovakia, and the Czech Republic traditionally, early in the morning boys awoke girls by pouring a bucket of water on their head and striking them about the legs with long thin twigs or switches made from willow, birch or decorated tree branches.